 We have both completed doctoral level training in Clinical Psychology and have experience working with a range of clients, and their support systems, across the lifespan and within a range of different services.
 This means that we have the knowledge, skills, and experience to be able to tailor our approach according to your goals, needs and preferences.

-Our clients have fed back that they find our approach to therapy – which focuses more on ‘what has happened to you?’ and ‘what did that mean to you?’ and ‘how did you respond?’ rather than ‘what is wrong with you?’ – to be a relief and more of a close ‘fit’ with their lived experiences.
+Our clients have fed back that they find our approach to therapy – which focuses more on ‘what has happened to you?’, ‘what did that mean to you?’ and ‘how did you respond?’ rather than ‘what is wrong with you?’ – to be a relief and more of a close ‘fit’ with their lived experiences.